BytecodeAgency/awesome-bytecode/README.md

 ### Tools

-* GitBook, create documentation sites from from Markdown files
+* GitBook, create documentation sites from Markdown files
-* Docusaurus, create documentation sites from from Markdown files
+* Docusaurus, create documentation sites from Markdown files
-* NextCloud, GSuite/Office365, but free and open-source
+* NextCloud, GSuite/Office365, but FOSS
 * CodiMD, a free/open-source version of the popular HackMD
-* Sitespeed.io, like GTMetrix Pro, but free/open-source software
+* Sitespeed.io, like GTMetrix Pro, but FOSS

 ### CI/CD and DevOps

-* GitLab, all-in-one free and open-source CI/CD solution
+* GitLab, all-in-one FOSS CI/CD solution
 * DigitalOcean, cloud provider without headaches
 * Ansible, keeps all your servers in sync without manual work
 * Terraform, create your digital infrastructure by declaring it in code